richardm75/record-radio/README.md

 ## Examples of station details

 I commonly record from my local NPR station, KPBS.
 Also, from the BBC World Service and BBC Radio 4.
+The Wiki explains how I discovered the stream URLs.
 Here is how these are specified in the two scripts

 Windows DOS, Rec-Radio.bat